nellbhealy/Chord-Builder/Report.md

 Chord Builder Written Report
-Created by: Liam Becker, Anna Serenius, and Kirsten Freeman
+Created by: Nell Becker, Anna Serenius, and Kirsten Freeman

 Intended Audience:
 Chord Builder is supposed to be both fun and educational for people of all ages.
 Our intended audience is people who want to learn more about music in an interactive way.